CES is back.

 3) GIVE REPORTERS A HEADS UP.

-Share your show news with reporters ahead of time under an embargo.
+Share your news with reporters ahead of the show under an embargo.
 It’s how all the established tech companies work the show.
 The embargo limits when reporters can write a story, but can gauge interest and might land you some booth appointments.

 Have your PR team contact the media ahead of time with an embargoed press release or other info to get on their radar and increase your chances of a booth visit.